 PHOTOS AVAILABLE — Contact Jeanne Mozier — firstname.lastname@example.org

-The Berkeley Springs International Water Tasting, the world’s most prestigious, gave out awards tonight to waters from three continents.
-All five continents had waters among the nearly 100 entered.
+BERKELEY SPRINGS, WV —– The Berkeley Springs International Water Tasting, the world’s most prestigious, gave out awards tonight to waters from three continents.
+All five continents had waters among 112 entered.

 “The consistency in winners from year to year with different panels of judges validates the choices,” remarked perennial watermaster, Arthur von Wiesenberger.
 “It also speaks to the impressively high caliber of the waters entered.”

 Conclusion of the daylong water tasting is the famed “water rush” where the audience is invited to take home hundreds of bottles of water sent as part of the judging.
 “My team and I spent about six hours arranging all the waters in a display,” said Mozier.
 “The crowd spent less than ten minutes making it all disappear.
-It’s like a Tibetan sand mandala,” she laughed.
+It’s like a Tibetan sand mandala” she laughed.
 “I was pleased to see our favorite couple from Brooklyn in the rush.
 Peter and Cynthia Lloyd come every year especially for the water tasting – and the rush.”

-The twelve media judges selected by Klein Rone included representatives from various regional and national media including television and online magazines.
+The ten media judges selected by Klein Rone included representatives from various regional and national media including television, newspapers and online magazines.
 They were instructed by von Wiesenberger to look, sniff and taste each water under guidelines similar to those in a wine tasting.
 The waters were rated for each attribute including appearance (it should be clear – or slightly opaque for glacial waters), aroma (there should be none), taste (it should taste clean), mouth feel (it should feel light), aftertaste (it should leave you thirsty for more).
 Waters were tasted in four separate flights over two days.

 “The judges job is crucial and so is their training,” said Mozier.
 “We present all our judges with a diploma designating them as a Certified Water Taster.”
 Mozier also noted an exciting part of this year’s event – Adam Ridley’s Bumbleton Films spent three days filming, interviewing and absorbing the event.

-The 29th annual Berkeley Springs International Water Tasting is scheduled for Saturday, February 23, 2019.
+The 30th annual Berkeley Springs International Water Tasting is scheduled for Saturday, February 22, 2020.
 The event seminar on Friday and Saturday’s award ceremony were live streamed on the Berkeley Springs, WV Facebook page operated by the Morgan Arts Council’s Digital Media Center.
 For more information on Berkeley Springs or its water tasting, call 1-800-447-8797 or check the website.

-Best Municipal Water 2018
+Best Municipal Water 2019